 A few words about Node.js

-Node.js is an open source run-time environment for executing Javascript code on the server side.
-The main advantage of Node.js is that it allows for performing highly memory efficient asynchronous programming by means of websockets (real-time two-way conversation between client and server).
+Node.js is an open-source run-time environment for executing Javascript code on the server side.
+The main advantage of Node.js is that it allows for performing highly memory-efficient asynchronous programming by means of WebSockets (real-time two-way conversation between client and server).
 Comparing to the traditional execution of server side code, where for each request should be created a separate thread, Node.js handles thousands of requests using just one thread.
-Apparently, it saves RAM, yet comes with certain pitfalls, which you will also get to know and learn how to handle them in the list of best Node.js books.
+Apparently, it saves RAM, yet it comes with certain pitfalls, which you will also learn how to handle in the list of best Node.js books.

-Comparison between traditional way of handling requests and the way Node.js handles them.
+Comparison between the traditional way of handling requests and the way Node.js handles them.
 (Source: Toptal blog)

 List of the best Node.js books